-Refer to "Line-scan Triggers Synchronization" on page 163 for more info.
+See also: "Line-scan Triggers Synchronization" on page 178

 Camera Cycle Control

 If required by the application, the DF-master card is responsible for the elaboration of the CoaXPress Host-to-Device trigger.
 This is achieved in the same way as for non-data-forwarding Coaxlink cards.